-3. Sketch of the proof of Theorem 2.1
+3 Sketch of the Proof of Theorem 2.1

-As noted above, Theorem 2.1 is due to Bern, Mitchell and Ruppert in [9], but the precise result is not given in that paper.
+As noted above, Theorem 2.1 is due to Bern et al. in [9], but the precise result is not given in that paper.
 For the convenience of the reader, we briefly sketch how our statement is deduced using the argument in [9].